inspiringsource/GPTboost/README.md

 # GPTboost

 A Windows 10 optimization tool designed to eliminate ChatGPT freezes and lag by optimizing system resources for smooth AI interactions.
+Optimized with Grok (Preview).

 ## Overview

 GPTboost tackles common performance issues when running ChatGPT (web and desktop versions) on Windows 10 by:

 - Closing resource-heavy background processes
 - Clearing browser cache and site data
 - Switching to high-performance power mode